operasoftware/devopera/blog/_posts/2011-04-08-optimize-your-site-for-the-all-new-speed-dial.md

 ---
-title: Optimize your site for the all new Speed Dial
+title: Optimize Your Site for the All New Speed Dial
 authors:
 - andreas-bovens
 tags: